oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 * Restored content from old appendix B about application/x-www-form-urlencoded
 * Clarified that clients must not parse access tokens
 * Expanded text around when `redirect_uri` parameter is required in the authorization request
+* Changed "permissions" to "privileges" in refresh token section for consistency

 -09